vpavlenko/web-2024-template/README.md

 Before we dive into React, let's spend 10-20 minutes in a simpler setup - a simple html website in a single `index.html` file.

 1. Install [Cursor IDE](https://www.cursor.com/), select any options during installation, then log in.
 If you had it installed before, `Cmd/Ctrl+Shift+P` "Attempt Update" to get the latest update
+3. Create an empty folder on your computer outside of Cursor.
+Then, in Cursor open it using `File -> Open Folder...`.
-3. As you're in a `.cursortutor` project (or in any other empty folder opened as a project), press `Cmd/Ctrl+I` and ask Cursor to make a _simple html website_. **Include the words `simple html website` in your prompt**.
+4. Press `Cmd/Ctrl+I` and ask Cursor to make a _simple html website_. **Include the words `simple html website` in your prompt**.
 Ask for any functionality and UI.
 Try asking in your language (Spanish, Polish etc.):
 ```
 Create a simple html website with easy conversion between 7 main time zones.
 Time in all of theme is displayed simultaneously, and I can change hh and mm